 Meeting rooms on the second level of the terminal, in the pre-security area, are available for rent.
 Please call (520) 573-8100 to reserve.

-The Military Liaison Office is located on the baggage claim level, across from Bag Belt No. 4.
+A Military Liaison Office is on the baggage claim level near the center stairs and baggage carousel 4.
 It is open 24/7 for current and former military members and their dependents as they travel through Tucson International Airport.
-The phone number to the military liaison office is (520) 573-8374.
-For information click here.
+The phone number is (520) 573-8374.
+More information is here.

 News and Gift Shops